 To get a handle on costs, businesses say they need increased visibility into shipments and orders, more control of inbound shipping processes, and increased collaboration with carriers and suppliers.
-Existing processes are inconsistent at best – real time freight tracking and tracing is unavailable, plan optimization and routing rules are often not followed by suppliers; cost information is difficult to obtain; and current manual systems don’t scale well with growth.
+Existing processes are inconsistent at best – real-time freight tracking and tracing are unavailable, plan optimization and routing rules are often not followed by suppliers; cost information is difficult to obtain, and current manual systems don’t scale well with growth.
 Unfortunately, 90% of shipping executives surveyed said that their current systems, including their Transportation Management Systems (TMS), are inadequate for addressing their inbound shipping needs.

-- Visibility and Data Analysis Reporting: For true shipment-level visibility and reporting, a carrier neutral, mode-agnostic data repository is critical.
-On-demand, managers must be able to identify up-to date trends and patterns, accurately forecast demand and supply, and make real-time decisions based on actual data, rather than guesswork.
+- Visibility and Data Analysis Reporting: For true shipment-level visibility and reporting, a carrier-neutral, mode-agnostic data repository is critical.
+Managers must be able to identify up-to-date trends and patterns, accurately forecast demand and supply, and make real-time decisions based on actual data, rather than guesswork.

 - Speed and Scalable.
 The TMS must be able to support rapid growth demands, while not feeling bloated with unnecessary features requiring onerous training or orientation.
 Busy logistics professionals need practical tools that deliver results immediately.
 A system should still work as effectively whether you have 2 inbound freight shipments per day or 100.
 Inbound freight management, over time, with a scalable system, should start to see greater returns as your company grows.